 Bring to mind the Twitter bird; it’s in mid-flight and soaring upwards… but this wasn’t always the case.
 The original bird was perched, but designers felt it was too passive.
 The bird in flight was born but it lacked any aspirational quality – which is where the upward soar was born.
 We can learn from the Twitter bird evolution; an active image attracts proactive followers.

 Who is the lady in the Starbucks logo, and what do seashells have to do with petrolium?
 Our storytelling brains love a puzzle to solve and we’ll make up stories around things we don’t understand – which is great for business!
 Advertising who you are, rather than what you do, can be memorable and intriguing, so think about a family crest, silhouette, or signature.

 If you have a single word brand, it may be worth thinking about what you could do with the word itself to create a powerful message for customers.
 Just think of Google, Coca-Cola, or Disney.
 Shelter adds a roof, and Amazon provides a swift swirl that could be seen as a smile.
 Spend some time doodling your brand name; you may unlock a powerful creative potential!

-Once the creative juices begin to flow, it’s all too easy to forget that you’re customer base may not appreciate the acid colouration and brutalist fonts that you’re currently favouring.
+Once the creative juices begin to flow, it’s all too easy to forget that your customer base may not appreciate the acid colouration and brutalist fonts that you’re currently favouring.
 Your logo needs to be designed to speak to the people you want to attract.
 It needs to be a translation of your values into a design which will prove attractive and memorable to them.

 These are 8 of the key starting points for logo designers.
 Even if you’re planning to use a professional, it would be worth spending some time thinking through these ideas before starting the process – as they will certainly come up somewhere along the line.